JohnN0022/change/README.md

             fix_wagon = input("Invalid, Try again.
 Do you want to help fix "
                               "the wagon?
 Yes [1] or No [2]: ")
                               return
+# question from vendor
 def vendor_quiz():
     global hero_health
     global hero_coin
+    print("Question: Without using google, what is the output of 3**5.")
+    # ** exponentiation operator where it take the first number and power to second number
-    print("Question: Without using google, what is the output of 3**5.") quiz_answer = input("243 [1] or 33333 [2] or 3535 [3]: ")
+    quiz_answer = input("243 [1] or 33333 [2] or 3535 [3]: ")
     while quiz_answer != 1 and quiz_answer != 2 and quiz_answer != 3:
         if quiz_answer == "2" or quiz_answer == "3":